RegioneER/RerUserDates/README.md

 Since version 1.1.0 regular users can't select any more a custom range in the calendar but Superadmins still can build reports.

-This plugin is translated in: English and Italian (just send a pull request to include your favourite language, see _Can I contribute_ f.a.q.)
+This plugin is translated in: English, Italian and French (just send a pull request to include your favourite language, see _Can I contribute_ f.a.q.)

 ## Installation